The art of

 Facility cleaning

-Only when the analysis shows that the microbial levels meet our strict requirements does the cycle begin again - and plants from the vegetative stage are placed in the grow room.
-This is the best way to start the next crop.
+Only when the results confirm that microbial counts meet our strict standards does the cultivation cycle resume.
+At that point, plants from the vegetative stage are moved into the grow room, ensuring the best possible start for the next crop.

 Our approach to sustainability

-At Cannerald, we believe that responsible companies have a duty to play an active role in protecting the environment.
-We are committed to managing our production processes in a sustainable and environmentally friendly manner.
+At Cannerald, we believe that responsible businesses have an obligation to protect the environment.
+We are dedicated to operating our production processes sustainably and with respect for natural resources.

-We purchase all our electricity from completely green and renewable sources - specifically hydroelectric power plants.
-This choice for sustainable energy not only reduces our carbon footprint, but also makes a tangible contribution to the global fight against climate change.
+All the electricity we use comes exclusively from renewable, green sources, specifically hydroelectric power.
+This choice not only lowers our carbon footprint but also contributes meaningfully to the global effort against climate change.

 Heat recovery system